Digital intraoral scanner devices: a validation study based on common evaluation criteria

 • Scanning Speed (s): The clean scanning time is measured from the beginning to the end of the scanning process.
 This time is recorded, averaged, and evaluated.
 Data acquisition and post-processing times are not included in the scanning time.

 • Accuracy: The STL files generated by the examined scanners are compared to the STL files created by the reference scanner for all 7 samples.
+The most important results are the study model results, as they are scanned by dental students every time.
 The overall deviation of the entire dental arch and crowded samples are reviewed for the study.
 The parameters for the prepared tooth sample are examined: average deviations on the whole sample, average deviations on the selected prepared tooth, and distance measurements (short/medium/long distance and total arch distance).
 The accuracy of the 26 cavity preparations is examined in the quadrant sample.
 The overall deviation of the entire dental arch and the average deviations of the implant analog positions are compared to the reference for the implant samples.

 Clinical Scanning